Basil's Hilarious Arabic Lesson at Houston Improv

 The Stage Fills Up

-What followed was chaos and beauty.
+What followed was a thing of chaos and beauty.

 The Pakistani guy, sensing the weight of the moment, asked: "How Christian are you?"